From drinking occasions to ancient medicine, wine has been a vital aspect in many cultures throughout the years.

 - Rose wine gets its pink color from soaking the grape skins in a heaping of crushed grapes.
 After a while of marinating, the pink color becomes more prominent.
 The longer it sits, the more color the wine obtains.
 The color doesn’t have much effect on the alcohol percentage of the wine.
 However, it does affect the boldness of the wine.

 - Premium wine is split into four categories.
-The range falls between premium, popular premium, ultra-premium, and a premium one.
-The premium spectrum goes from affordable wine to the highest quality of the wine.
-International wine usually falls within the premium one category; premium one wine is aged much longer and is bottled with some of the most delicate details.
+The range falls between premium, popular premium, ultra-premium, and premium.
+The premium spectrum goes from affordable wine to the highest quality of wine.
+International wine usually falls within the premium one category; premium wine is aged much longer and is bottled with some of the most delicate details.

 - To give you some history, the term “toasting” was invented by the Greeks.
 Before they clink their glasses, the Greeks believed to drop a small piece of toast in their glass to help absorb the sweetness of the wine.
 Americans then put their spin on the term and began to use it as an emotionally driven speech given at meaningful occasions such as weddings.